Other Visual Art

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to other visual art.
+One thing to note here is that not all of these people may be working in careers related to other visual art.

 Salaries According to BLS

 The median salary for someone in a career related to other visual art is $82,560.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Other Visual Art

 Some degrees associated with other visual art may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.